ncoblentz/JoCoITStudents/README.md

 3. Join outside professional organizations

 ### High School Student Pursuing an Associates or Bachelors Degree
 If college is your next step as a high school student, you have a variety of options, including pursuing a Certificate or Associates degree at a community college as well as going to a four year college (either immediately or after community college).
-The strategy and decision around which to pick is beyond the scope of this document, except in identifying community colleges in the Johnson County, Kansas area and the specific features of those programs that may aid you in getting to the IT Career you choose.
+The strategy and decisions about which path to pick is beyond the scope of this document, except in identifying community colleges in the Johnson County, Kansas area and the specific features of those programs that may aid you in getting to the IT career you desire.
 Let's start first by identifying opportunities at the high school level to gain college credit and pursue certifiations.

 School districts in the Johnson County, KS area have a variety of ways to begin earning college credit while still in school.
 Those options include:
 - AP classes and testing for college credit
 - Dual credit classes
 - Testing out of classes (Credit by Examination) at the college level
 - Release to from high school to go take community college classes (some for free)
+- Agreements in which high school teachers teach college courses (like Shawnee Mission's Center for Academic Excellence or Olathe's 21st Century Academies)
 - Get high school and college credit for an internship

 Additionally, you may be interested in building up professional certifications and experience.
-Currently, no Johnson County, KS area high school programs and classes specifically line up with any IT related certifications that I'm aware of, so you would need to pursue those independently (more on this below).
+Currently, no Johnson County, KS area high school programs and classes (that I'm aware of) specifically line up with any IT related certifications, so you would need to pursue those independently (more on this below).
 As far as work experience, siimlar to getting a job after high school, you will want to pursue internships or volunteer opportunities.
-However, often earning college credit and getting close to that finish line of earning adegree will be the higher priority.
+However, earning college credit and getting close to that finish line of earning a degree will often be the higher priority.

 The following sections are going to be helpful for you to dig into further:
 - While still in high school: